Midnight Curfew.

 One, I needed to get my own car.

-Two, I needed to get out from under my mother’s myopic black and white world.
+And two, I needed to get out from under my mother’s myopic black and white world.
 I needed to add some colour into my life.

 My mother had finally become much more lax with all her crazy rules and I was no longer under a curfew.
 I was almost twenty years old and I was coming and going as I pleased.
-Although I never had a curfew, I was always home well before midnight anyways.
-However, I did get the impression that since we’d soon be moving, my mother was going to need my room and board money more than ever.
+Although I never had a curfew I was always home well before midnight anyways.
+However, I did get the impression that since we’d soon be moving my mother was going to need my room and board money more than ever.
 She would be signing a yearly lease and her rent would be much higher than what it was at Flemington Road.

 It took a decade, but I could finally feel my mother’s regime was slowly mellowing.